dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 **iat** - the time of the request as a NumericDate.

 **nonce** - a unique identifier for this request.
 This attribute is REQUIRED.
-Note the completion response MUST contain a matching nonce attribute.
+Note the AS Response MUST contain a matching nonce attribute.

 ## "client" Object
 The client object MUST contain either the client_id attribute for Registered Clients, or the display object for Dynamic Clients.
 If the Client can interact with the User, then an interaction object MUST be included.
+If there is an authentication handle, then the client object MUST not be included.

 **client_id** - the identifier the AS has for the Registered Client.